-These sites meet two of the purposes of including land in the Green Belt as identified in the NPPF at paragraph 80, in that they it:
+These sites meet two of the purposes of including land in the Green Belt as identified in the NPPF at paragraph 80, in that they:

-- checks the unrestricted sprawl of large built-up areas; and - prevents neighbouring towns merging into one another.
+- · check the unrestricted sprawl of large built-up areas; and - prevent neighbouring towns merging into one another.

-The current Green Belt boundary is illogical; a proposed sites create a definable and logical boundary for the Green Belt, in accordance with the NPPF. is to include this land in the Green Belt, with the developed area to the east of both proposed extension sites marking the revised boundaries.
+The proposed sites create a definable and logical boundary for the Green Belt, in accordance with the NPPF.